myhotchoc/Space-Simulator/README.md

 A simulation showing the planets orbiting the Sun.

 We need:
--planets ( how many we including ? )
+-planets ( let user choose how many )
-  -which orbit they are on
+  -which orbit they are on (distance from sun)
-  -the colour
-  -the size in comparison to others
+  -the colour (choose hex codes/drop down menu of set colours) -the size in comparison to others (or just their radius)

 -the orbital distances (i dont know what the technical term would be?)
 -the scale we will use for size